Master the Essay

 Students will attain understanding and competency in writing essays, focusing on expository essays with an introduction to the persuasive essay.
 The course teaches a five-stage writing process that practices choosing appropriate topics, developing ideas, organizing their thoughts using graphic organizers and outlines, conducting research, and editing their writing.

 Students will regularly share their ideas and writing work in small group activities.
-The instructor will provide feedback on content, mechanics, and style at various checkpoints in the five-stage writing process.
+The tutor will provide feedback on content, mechanics, and style at various checkpoints in the five-stage writing process.

 Since academic writing requires appropriately quoted, summarized, and cited sources, students will progressively learn and integrate the MLA 9th citation format and a process to avoid plagiarism.